Minimize Your Possessions

 "When Jesus heard this, he said to him, “You still lack one thing.
 Sell everything you have and give to the poor, and you will have treasure in heaven.
 Then come, follow me.”
 Luke 18:22

 We are all in different situations and we all have different needs, I am well aware of all that.
 I don't seek any gain from this, I only echo the words of our Savior and pray that so many prioritize Him.
-Nothing else (possessions) should matter at all, they only become distractions.
+Nothing else (possessions) should matter at all only Him, they only become distractions.
 Now take a moment and look at scripture again, these are Jesus' words, "Whoever does not take up their cross and follow me is not worthy of me.
 Whoever finds their life will lose it, and whoever loses their life for my sake will find it."
 Matthew 10:38-39.
 Now of cause figuratively speaking, if we were to take up our cross and follow Him, how much more could we carry?
 If we are lucky, maybe another two or three things, at most.
 And look at the end of that verse, "whoever loses their life for my sake will find it."
-So whatever identity we have with all these things, must be lost in order for us to find our life in Jesus, carrying our cross following after Him.
+So whatever identity we have with all these things, must be lost; in order for us to find our life in Jesus, in carrying our cross following after Him.

 Consider This: This is like a "Vow of Poverty" obviously not literally, but consider it to be to it as close as you can live that vow.
 Because the vow of poverty manifests itself three ways: